boxbilling/boxbilling/README.md

 </div>

+> **Warning**
+> As of the time of writing (10-30-22), BoxBilling is no longer being actively maintained.
+[FOSSBilling](https://fossbilling.org/) is a fork of it that is being actively developed.
+If you do decide to use BoxBilling, please be aware that it's current state has multiple bugs and vulnerabilities

 **BoxBilling** is a free open source, billing and client management solution.
 Whatever the size of your online services business, whether a startup or established, BoxBilling can help you to automate your invoicing, incoming payments, and client management and communication.

 If you run a web hosting business and are looking for an open-source alternative for billing and client management, then BoxBilling is the answer.
 Although it is mostly used as a solution for hosting businesses, there is no reason why you can't use BoxBilling for any other kind of online business, like digital downloads.